nikitavoloboev/data/docs/looking-back/2023/2023-april.md

 p.s.
 I would rather die than write another look back where I complain about how life is unfair and how painful it is to survive.

 It's pathetic and achieves nothing.

+As I do take walks often now and listen to podcasts/books.
+I've always dreamed of having a podcast/book app that when you open it, you would see the full transcription of what was said.
+So you can highlight it and save it to your wiki.
+Right now if I come across something interesting, I have to pause the podcast/book, go to telegram saved messages and note it down.

+[HappyScribe](https://www.happyscribe.com/public) is similar to this idea but it doesn't do it live like for example Spotify does with lyrics.
+I want that.
+With ideally tight integration with LA in future.
+So I can tag a note or make an action on it into KusKus.

+The future I envision and hope to get to asap is KusKus for todos fully.
+Todos private and public.
+Go on user's profile, see all their public todos which are basically ideas to build.
+Explore page in KusKus surfaces interesting todos ala Twitter/TikTok Explore page.

+Then on LA side, all knowledge mapped.
+Sorted by topics.
+Track topics to learn / learned.
+Generate study guides by AI with help of community.
+Fully automate getting to the stage where any idea can be built.
+Fully automate finding ideas to build.

+In future, perhaps synthesize new ideas based on all kinds of things.

+All of the above is kind of possible now in some way or form.
+But it's all so so messy.
+I want clean interfaces to creating, learning things.

 ## KusKus